 Click on the contact menu above to send me a message, ask a question, or get started on your wellness journey by signing up for a phone consult or initial session.

-I provide individual therapy for people from all over the Atlanta area (Decatur, Midtown, Highlands, Candler Park, Tucker, and Druid Hills).
-I work with anyone over the age of 18, and I help with all sorts of life struggles such as:
+I provide individual therapy to adults from all over the Atlanta area (Decatur, Midtown, Highlands, Candler Park, Tucker, and Druid Hills).

 You can also read more about me here on my Psychology Today profile.